 - Power measurement from 25 – 1000 watts

 - Evaluation of the measured data via the Primes App

 The measurement takes place under inert gas and no additional cooling is required.

-Peripherals: Presentation of the X LINE PCG unpacking station
+The X LINE PCG unpacking station

 With the X LINE 2000R, Concept Laser not only offers the machine with the world’s largest build envelope, but also provides the unpacking station to go with it in the form of the X LINE PCG.
 This is recommended as an optional addition to the previous model, the X Line 1000R.
 It makes it possible to easily clean components within an inertized chamber.
 It is used for removing powder even in highly complex cavities and open support structures and for returning it to the powder circuit.
 The X LINE PCG makes it possible to clean components within the inertized process chamber.
 The programmed pivoting about two axes allows the component to be rotated on the platform and reliably removes the excess powder with a rotary movement.
 This aspect of automation allows the manufacturing process to proceed faster and more effectively.